 We didn’t get to the Tatev Monastery, it is 250 km from Yerevan and takes about 4 hours to get to.
 But the site, perched on a plateau over a dramatic gorge, is one of those famous images you see of Armenia.
 Also unforgettable is the cable car ride that takes you from the bottom of the valley up to the Monastery – it takes 12 minutes and covers 5.6 kilometers, making it the longest reversible cableway in the world.

 Have you been to Armenia?
-Do you have any favorite Attractions?
+What was your highlight?

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.